The building was built as a retail store and outlet depot for J.C. Penney.

 Various point in the late 1970's and early 1980's

 More room was needed for the expanding toy selection.
 Fortunately, Ray not only had expertise in steel fabrication, he was a brilliant engineer and was able to design and build a mezzanine.
 It began as a small mezzanine in the back of the store; which was later expanded a bit further out; and finally one, large expansion took it to its present day configuration.
 There are some great photos of this project in the slideshow above- it is especially impressive to see the crane he somehow managed to get inside the store to move the huge I beams into place.

 This is the pivotal year that the Amick family decided to change the name and the direction of the business.
 "Foothill Hardware" was changed to "Foothill Mercantile".
 They also decided to remodel the facade, and discovered that the original red tiles had been covered up with plaster.
 The tiles were cleaned and refurbished to look as beautiful as they did in the 1940's.

 The shift in direction was because running a hardware store needed a lot more room than was available and there was increased competition.
 The hardware lines were dropped, and were replaced by gifts, housewares, more toys, and the candy counter was installed- much to the delight of the kids.

 1988 - present day

-Susan bought the store from her parents and has continued to operate it with the help of her sister Dee.
-Foothill Mercantile has made some changes over the years- we sell fewer kitchen items, have more toys than ever, and we now have a website, but the heart of it remains the same.
+Susan bought the store from her parents and has continued to operate it with the help of her sister Dee and long time staff members.
+Foothill Mercantile has made some changes over the years- we sell fewer kitchen items, have more toys than ever, and we now have this website as a response to the pandemic; but the heart of it remains the same.